dannysteenman/dannysteenman/README.md

 # [![Danny Steenman header](./image/github-title-banner.png)](https://towardsthecloud.com)

-Hi, I'm Danny!
-AWS Cloud expert and founder of my AWS Consultancy: [Towards the Cloud](https://towardsthecloud.com). specialized in shipping well-architected, resilient, and cost-optimized AWS solutions designed to scale for startups and growing businesses.
+Hi, I'm Danny, founder of [Towards the Cloud](https://towardsthecloud.com).
+We help fast-growing companies solve their most expensive AWS challenges, from out-of-control costs and security compliance to slow development.
+All so they can focus on shipping their product.

 > [!TIP]
 > **[Towards the Cloud](https://towardsthecloud.com/about) eliminates AWS complexity so you ship faster with confidence, cut costs by 30%, and become compliant.**